 The gift tax applies to assets transferred during life.
 It’s intertwined with the estate tax because a taxpayer’s credit for the estate tax can be applied to the gift tax.
 You can give away the total amount protected during your life or when you pass away, but you can’t give more than that amount without paying one of the taxes.
 Each person gets an $11.2 million exclusion over their whole lives.
 They have the option to chip into it over time if they gift more than $15,000 per recipient in a single year.
 If you decide to use some of the credit to make big gifts while you’re alive, then you’re required to disclose the transfer by filing a gift tax return.

 Taxpayers can take full advantage of another gifting opportunity – the annual exclusion.
 In addition to the estate and gift tax exemption, every taxpayer can give an unlimited number of people a certain amount tax free every year.
 Currently, you can give $15,000 per recipient for 2018 – the highest it’s ever been.
 A married couple generally can give a single person (e.g., their child) up to $30,000 – that’s $15,000 from each parent – annually without triggering the gift tax or filing requirements.

 There are many different types of trusts and each one is taxed differently, depending on its structure.
 From revocable/living trusts to irrevocable and testamentary trusts, trust taxation is highly personal to your own unique situation.
 Establishing a trust requires legal guidance, but you can start taking the right steps by scheduling time with a registered financial advisor.

 While giving away wealth seems relatively simple on its surface, there are numerous nuances that can make things a bit tricky.
-To learn more, read our free “Personal Capital Tax Guide for Holistic Financial Planning.”
+To learn more about taxes and your legacy, read our free “Personal Capital Tax Guide for the Savvy Investor.”